 “Well, we all met and voted.
 Congratulations on making partner!”

-If you do not have a ton of business but are (1) continually (over a period of years) bringing in business and (2) the amount of business is continually increasing, the law firm will be interested and take this seriously.
-If the firm sees a ton of potential for what you are likely to do in the future and you look like you will be able to make the firm money, then the firm will make you partner.
-Some attorneys just have a “knack” for connecting with people and getting business—and these sorts of attorneys are frequently made partners in large law firms.
+If you do not have a ton of business but are (1) continually (over a period of years) bringing in business and (2) the amount of business is constantly increasing, the law firm will be interested and take this seriously.
+If the firm sees a ton of potential for what you are likely to do in the future and you look like you will be able to make the firm money, then it will make you partner.
+Some attorneys just have a “knack” for connecting with people and getting business.
+These sorts of attorneys are frequently made partners in large law firms.

 In large law firms, a common way for attorneys to make partner is to be closely connected to a powerful partner (or group of partners) with a ton of business that the firm is currently exploiting.
 As an associate, one of the most important things you can do is get close to partners with lots of business.
 These partners bring business that supports the firm and the people who work there.
 These partners have a lot of power in the firm.
 The more business they have, the more sway they have.

-Imagine further that your benefactor comes to you wanting something: “Nancy’s doing a good job for me and I would appreciate your support in voting for her.”
+Imagine also that your benefactor comes to you wanting something: “Nancy’s doing a good job for me and I would appreciate your support in voting for her.”

-Do you think you would choose not support your benefactor and vote for Nancy to be made partner?
-Of course you will help your benefactor, which helps Nancy.
-In fact, partners who leave firms often do so because (for whatever reason) they are not supported when they try and propose associates for partner.
-Sometimes there are even groups of partners in the firm who are not supporting the more powerful partners because they are not getting work from the powerful partners, or even are jealous of them.
+Do you think you would choose not to vote for Nancy to be made partner?
+Of course, you will help your benefactor, which helps Nancy.
+Partners who leave firms often do so because (for whatever reason) they are not supported when they try to propose associates for partner.
+Sometimes there are even groups of partners in the firm who are not supporting the more powerful partners because they are not getting work from the powerful partners or even are jealous of them.
 This sort of stuff occurring behind the scenes in partnerships is often the reason firms get in trouble and is part of the day-to-day drama of most law firms.
-The best law firms manage this political stuff well and the worst ones (which are the ones that have lots of problems) do not.
+The best law firms manage this political stuff well and the worst ones, which are those that have lots of problems, do not.

 It is as simple as that.
 From a political standpoint, if you get close to a partner who has a ton of work and you work extremely hard for that partner, then your odds of making partner are very good.
 What also sometimes happens is the more powerful partners end up leaving their current firms and taking loyal associates with them and demanding that they be made partners at the new firms as a condition of joining.